-But where does the UK borrow money from - and what does borrowing mean?
+But where does the UK borrow money from - and what does borrowing even mean?

 What does borrowing mean?

-Every year, the government raises money through taxes which are usually set out in annual Parliamentary event the Budget.
+Every year, the government raises money through taxes which are usually set out in an annual Parliamentary event known as the Budget.

 Where does the UK borrow money from?